abramhindle/ttwl-cli-saveedit/README.md

-# Borderlands 3 Commandline Savegame/Profile Editor
+# Tiny Tina's Wonderlands Commandline Savegame/Profile Editor

+# Hardly anything works and it is all BL3 oriented.

 This project is a commandline Python-based Borderlands 3 Savegame and Profile Editor.
 It's a companion to the very similar